What is Magnesium Sulfate and Its Primary Uses

 How Does Magnesium Sulfate Stand Out?

 After a grueling workout, you're soaking in your tub filled with Epsom salts.
-Ahhh—that’s magnesium sulfate working its magic to soothe those muscle aches and joint stiffness.
-But let's get scientific for a hot minute: When comparing magnesium sulfate with other supplements, this guy is unique because it plays well inside and outside medical settings—talk about versatility.
+Ahhh—that’s magnesium sulfate working its magic to soothe those muscle aches and joint stiffness (2), showcasing the mechanism of action of magnesium sulfate on relaxation.

 While Mayo Clinic experts use it intravenously for serious stuff like preventing seizures in eclampsia or managing acute nephritis in kids, people at home are throwing handfuls into their baths to help relieve minor sprains.